Civil and industrial wastewater treatment

 • Advanced Oxidation Plants

 They use oxidation processes to convert organic compounds and pollutants into less harmful forms.
-Ozone, hydrogen peroxide and other oxidants can be used.
+Ozone, hydrogen peroxide, and other oxidants can be used.

-• Ion Exchange Plants
+• Ion Exchange Systems